stevegrunwell/building-for-php-cli/slides.md

 Two ways of running PHP scripts on the command line:

-1. Explicitly passing the script as an argument to the `php` binrary
+1. Explicitly passing the script as an argument to the `php` binary
 2. Using the PHP shebang
     * Probably familiar if you've done shell scripting before
     * Tells the shell how to interpret the script (literally "php from the user's $PATH")
+    * Only required if you want to be able to run it without explicitly calling the PHP binary

 As long as the script has an executable bit in its permissions, we can run it like any other command